D4vSec/pakitos-gambling/README.md

 ```

 > [!TIP]
 > If you encounter \r command not found errors, it's likely due to Windows line endings (CRLF).
-The sed command above converts them to Linux format (LF).
+Use this sed command to convert them to Linux format (LF).
 > ```bash
 > sed -i 's/\r$//' start.sh
 > ```